Modern day slavery

 Fyffes seeks ways to prevent or mitigate adverse human rights impacts that are directly linked to our operations, business relationships, products, or services, including risks related to slavery and human trafficking.
 We provide for or cooperate through, legitimate processes in the remediation of adverse impacts on human rights when we identify that we may cause or contribute to these impacts.
 Action plans are established to prevent or mitigate the risks identified through the Fyffes Human Rights Risks Prevention and Mitigation Plan.

-In 2019, Fyffes conducted its first-ever Human Rights Impact Assessment.
+We started our human rights journey in 2018 when we agreed on our first materiality matrix to focus on important issues related to human rights.
+In 2019, we conducted our first HRIA, identifying our salient human rights risks and implementing the Human Rights Risk Mitigation and Prevention Action Plan.
 A human rights impact assessment involves identifying, understanding, and assessing potential as well as actual human rights impacts and risks.
 Businesses should remedy adverse impacts they have ‘caused or contributed to’, and grievance mechanisms should be established for those at risk of being adversely impacted, including workers, communities, consumers, and other rights-holders.

 Audits and Certifications